vincentcox/StaCoAn/README.md

 For the impatient ones, grab the download on the [releases page](https://github.com/vincentcox/StaCoAn/releases).

 <p style="font-size: 0.6em">
-*: note that currently only apk files are supported, but ipa files will follow very shortly.
+&ast;: note that currently only apk files are supported, but ipa files will follow very shortly.
 </p>

 An example report can be found here: [example report](resources/example-report.zip)